Trying to lose weight? Water revs up metabolism and helps you feel full.

 Drinking water helps prevent muscle cramping and lubricates joints in the body.

-When you're well hydrated, you can exercise longer and stronger without "hitting the wall."
+When you're well hydrated, you can exercise longer and stronger before "hitting the wall."

 Drinking water hydrates skin cells and plumps them up, making your face look younger.